Business Resources By Topic

 - Starting Strong Toolkit (Child Care Tailored City Resource)

 CIFD has developed a comprehensive toolkit that walks providers through the steps for opening or expanding their child care programs in the City of LA.
-Check out the Starting Strong toolkit here.
+Check out the Starting Strong toolkit in English, Spanish, Korean, Armenian, and Chinese, or check out one-page overviews of key processes in 11 languages.

 - Child Care Technical Assistance Network (Child Care Tailored Resource)

-Child Care Technical Assistance Network offers a national resource guide on starting up and operating child care businesses (English, Spanish).
+Child Care Technical Assistance Network offers a national resource guide on starting up and operating child care businesses.
 Learn about choosing a type of child care business, licensing requirements, business plans, and more.

 - Child Care Aware of America (Child Care Tailored Resource)